PhilLockett/Balancer/README.md

 and splits them across multiple 'sides' based on the options provided.

-A more generic description could be that it reads a list of values with labels (tracks) and balances these across multiple boxes (sides).
+A more generic description could be that it reads a list of values with labels (tracks) and balances these values across multiple boxes (sides).
 Use the `-p` option to display the values as integers.

 To use `Balancer` you will need a C++ compiler and `make` utility installed.